GrpProjects/SentimentAnalysisOnYoutubeComments/README.md

     - META table: Used to store metadata about processed YouTube videos.

         Columns: YID, OSENTIMENT, EFID, TFID.
-(ROWID: Primary Key and MODIFIEDTIME will be created automatically while creating the table)
+(ROWID: Primary Key and MODIFIEDTIME will be created automatically while creating the table).

     - EMOJICOMMENTS: Used to store comments with emojis.